 For me, the most fun was the Teenage Mutant Ninja Turtle cabinet where all four of us got to play together.
 Four of us played games for over an hour on $12 in quarters.
 We could have easily stayed longer, but we had to catch our flight home.

 The Neon Museum and Container Park are both places I felt comfortable taking Elizabeth in our rental car during the day.
-However, the areas surrounding them are not places I would suggest exploring on foot or without being very aware of your surroundings.
+However, some of the surrounding areas are not places I would suggest exploring on foot without being very aware of your surroundings.

-The docent (guide) teaches you about the history of Las Vegas, how neon signs were made, and the art of sign restoration.
-And if you have a budding photographer, they will especially love the potential in the neon boneyard.
+Learn all about the history of Las Vegas, how neon signs were made, and the art of sign restoration from your well educated tour guide.
+If you have a budding photographer, they will especially love the potential photo opportunities in the neon boneyard.

-You are greeted by a forty-foot-tall praying mantis statue just outside Container Park.
+A forty-foot-tall praying mantis statue greets you at the entrance to Container Park.
 At night the mantis emits flames up to 6 feet high in sync to music.

-Once inside you will find a small square of re-purposed shipping containers turned into restaurants and boutique shops at this downtown Las Vegas spot.
+Inside Container Park is a small square of re-purposed shipping containers.
+These containers are transformed into restaurants and boutique shops at this downtown Las Vegas spot.
 In the center of the shops and restaurants is a large playground where older kids can run wild while you grab coffee or a drink.
 Or if your kids are younger, you can join the fun on the playground and grab something to eat after.